Hobby Losses

 The distinction between a business and a hobby is significant for taxpayers because it affects the deductibility of expenses.
 The IRS scrutinizes this distinction to prevent taxpayers from deducting hobby expenses from their income, which would reduce their taxable income.

 This has been a hot issue for the IRS for decades.
-Taxpayers who have the financial means to pursue a favorite pasttime (such as showing horses, racing cars, and other activies that for many are pursued solely for personal pleasure) attempt to have those expenses covered by tax deductions.
-Congress addressed this potential abuse by passing Code Section 183 which essentially disallows expenses for any actiivity not pursued for profit.
+Taxpayers who have the financial means to pursue a favorite pastime (such as showing horses, racing cars, and other activities that for many are pursued solely for personal pleasure) attempt to have those expenses covered by tax deductions.
+Congress addressed this potential abuse by passing Code Section 183 which essentially disallows expenses for any activity not pursued for profit.

 IRS Guidelines on Hobby Losses